 - Complex: Support_BrandA, Returns_BrandA, Support_BrandB, Returns_BrandB, Support_BrandC, Returns_BrandC, etc

-Set the condition of the trigger to be when a ticket is created for a certain Brand:
+Set the condition of the trigger to be when a ticket is created for a certain brand:

 Optional: Add group-limited views

 In addition to the group and trigger workflow, you can also restrict your views to a specific group.
-This way, you can have a view for BrandA's tickets and only allow a specific group of agents to see that view:
+This way, you can have a view of BrandA's tickets and only allow a specific group of agents to see that view:

 For more information, see Using views to sort branded tickets.